ryanmaclean/ubiquiti-edge-router-lite-openbsd-osx/README.md

 Retrieve the Shimmery Wondrous USB Stick via Ubiquiti Surgery
 =============================================================

 * Open your Edge Router Lite.
 There are three small screws on the back.
-I used a size 4 phillips screwdriver to get his done.
+I used a size 000 phillips screwdriver to get his done, though upon further examination a 0 would have been the correct size (it's also much more common).
 * Once opened, remove the USB stick
 * On your Mac, open the Terminal app
 * Type `diskutil list` in the terminal window - this shows you disks currently inserted